Resources for Writing Papers

 Graduate Online Orientation

 The information provided in the Graduate Online Orientation will help ease the transition to graduate student life.
 The orientation includes a welcome from the Dean of Graduate and Professional Studies and Graduate Program Chairs, who also provide program overviews.
-Also included is a presentation on the importance of academic advising and degree planning, Brennan Library tutorials and an orientation to Moodle, the Lasell College online course management system.
+Also included is a presentation on the importance of academic advising and degree planning, Brennan Library tutorials and an orientation to Canvas, the Lasell College online course management system.
 For your convenience, the Graduate Online Orientation is accessible 24 hours a day, 7 days a week.

 Lasell's "What If" feature in our Self Service program allows a student to create possible scenarios of the academic plan.
 The "What If" plan will compare your current coursework against the degree requirements for a different major or minor.
 The "What If" plan helps match up what you have taken with what you need to take for all programs and degrees.